BabakShah/developerportal/pages/platforms/v3_1/js/analyze-frames.md

 {% include js/v3_1/detector/start.md %}

 ### Processing a frame
 After successfully initializing the detector using the start method.
 The frames can be passed to the detector by calling the process method.
-The process method expects an [imageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) object and a timestamp in seconds.
+The process method expects an [imageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) object and the delta time in seconds.
+The delta time is calculated by subtracting the current time from the time of the initial frame processed.

 ```javascript